achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

     temp-max   -> list[0].main.temp_max
     conditions -> list[0].weather[0].main

-Although we can manually pull these values out, lets go a step further and brew up a function that does it for us.
+Although we can manually pull these values out, let's go a step further and brew up a function that does it for us.

 {% highlight clojure %}
 (defn pull-values [m val-map]